Blog

 The S in ESG

 “S” represents the social gaps of ESG.
-Broadly, it refers to matters like a company’s labour practices, talent management, product safety, data security, and efforts of giving back to the community.
+Broadly, it refers to matters like a company’s labour practices, talent management, product safety, data security and efforts of giving back to the community.
 Accounting for social gaps of ESG goes beyond affecting a company’s financial performance short- or long-term.
-Its value also lies in nurturing talent, protecting rights, and taking care of human needs to create a safe, productive, and inclusive work environment for both employer and employee.
+Its value also lies in nurturing talent, protecting rights, and taking care of human needs to create a safe, productive and inclusive work environment for both employer and employee.
 Even further, where the consumer and other stakeholders such as suppliers and society at large are concerned, the value of “S” is putting humans at the heart of business.

 Around the world, who cares about what?